Orange-OpenSource/a11y-guidelines/home_EN/inputs/md/focus-cognitif.md

 <span data-menuitem="focus"></span>

-**Cognitive disability** is the consequence of cognitive dysfunctions: attention or memory trouble, problems with coping with change, with language, with perceptive identification and gestures.
+**Cognitive disability** is the consequence of cognitive dysfunctions: difficulties with memory, problems coping with change, language, receptive identification and gestures.
 Cognitive disability **does not imply intellectual deficiency**, but difficulties to muster capacities.

 This should not be mistaken for mental or psychological handicap:

-- Mental handicap, which results from an intellectual disability: a limited capacity to learn and an intellectual development significantly lower than average that translates as more or less important difficulties to think, conceptualise, communicate, decide, etc.
+- Mental handicap, which results from an intellectual disability: a limited capacity to learn and an intellectual development significantly lower than average that is reflected in some difficulty thinking, conceptualizing, communicating, making decisions, etc.
 - Psychological handicap, which results from invalidating psychological trouble.
 Like cognitive handicap, psychological handicap does not imply intellectual deficiency.
-It is characterised by alternating mental states of calm and tension, and by difficulties to acquire or express psychosocial abilities, with attention deficits and difficulties to elaborate and follow a plan of action.
-It can be translated in anguish, cognitive crises (problems with memorisation, attention, organisation, anticipation, adaptation to a context) and in difficulties to relate to people and in communication.
+It is characterized by alternating mental states of calm and tension, and by difficulties to acquire or express psychosocial abilities, with attention deficits and difficulties to elaborate and follow a plan of action.
+It can be translated in anguish, cognitive crises (problems with memorization, attention, organization, anticipation, adaptation to a context) and in difficulties to relate to people and in communication.

-### Dys* troubles
+### Learning disabilities (“Dys”orders)

-Dys* troubles are lasting neurological troubles that affect a particular cognitive function like reading, gestures, computing… it is not an intellectual deficiency, but a different mode of reasoning.
+Learning disabilities are lasting neurologically-based processing problems.
+These problems can interfere with cognitive function such as reading, motor coordination, computing… it is not an intellectual deficiency, but a different mode of reasoning.

-Dys* troubles encompass several conditions:
+Learning disabilities encompass different types of problems:

 - Dyslexia: reading disorder
-- Dysorthographia: writing disorder
+- Dysorthograph: writing disorder
 - Dysphasia: language disorder
-- Dyscalculia: trouble with arithmetic and logic and mathematical reasoning
+- Dyscalculia: trouble with arithmetic, logic, and mathematical reasoning
 - Dyspraxia: coordination disorder

-Dyslexia impacts digital accessibility.
+Digital accessibility has also to take in account cognitive disabilities.

-#### Examples of obstacles met by a dyslexic user
+#### Examples of barriers met by dyslexic users:

-- Pages overloaded with information
+- Information overload
-- Non linear layout
+- Column layout
 - Long blocks of text
-- A serif font
+- Serif font
 - Blinding white of non uniform backgrounds
 - Animated elements
-- Rigid form fields…

 <!--  This file is part of a11y-guidelines | Our vision of mobile & web accessibility guidelines and best practices, with valid/invalid examples.